Fact sheet: Direct deposit is fast and convenient

 Learn how direct deposit is the faster and more convenient way to receive your payments from the Government of Canada.

-Did you know that the Government of Canada issues over 280 million federal payments every year?
-While 80% of these payments are deposited directly into Canadians' bank accounts, there are still 55 million cheques being printed, mailed and cashed each year.
-The Government of Canada is switching from cheques to direct deposit for its payments.
-Direct deposit is a faster, more convenient way to receive payments from the Government of Canada.
-Converting cheques to direct deposit will save Canadians over $17 million each year.
+Did you know that the Government of Canada issues approximately 328 million federal payments every year?
+While 91 per cent of these payments are deposited directly into Canadians’ bank accounts, there are still 30 million cheques being printed, mailed and cashed each year.

-Visit directdeposit.gc.ca to get all the information you need.
-You can enrol several ways: by phone, online, in person and by mail.
+You can enrol in direct deposit several ways: online, by phone, in person and by mail.

-By phone and online: You can enrol online on the Canada Revenue Agency's My Account site at cra-arc.gc.ca or by phone at 1‑800‑959‑8281 for the following payments:
+You can sign up online on the Canada Revenue Agency My Account site at canada.ca/my-cra-account or by phone at 1-800-959-8281 for the following payments:

 - Goods and services tax/Harmonized sales tax (GST/HST) Credit